 An Electronically Stored Information expert may be needed to address the client's and the opponent's E.S.I. issues.

-If the community or a business with a community interest owns equipment of significant value, the equipment may need to be valued by an expert.
-The equipment may include items such as machinery, trucks, computers, and any other mechanical or electronic devices.
+If the community or a business in which the community may have a right to reimbursement owns equipment of significant value, the equipment may need to be valued by an expert.
+The equipment may include items such as machinery, trucks, computers and any other mechanical or electronic devices.

 A forensic accountant may be necessary to address issues related to: